awslabs/amazon-kinesis-client-python/README.md

 ## Release Notes

+### Release 3.0.1 (November 6, 2024)
+* Fixes installation issue.

 ### Release 3.0.0 (November 6, 2024)

+**This release has been pulled from PyPI.
+The use of this release can cause downloads to fail.
+Downgrade to 2.x or upgrade to the next release 3.0.1.**
 * New lease assignment / load balancing algorithm
     * KCL 3.x introduces a new lease assignment and load balancing algorithm.
 It assigns leases among workers based on worker utilization metrics and throughput on each lease, replacing the previous lease count-based lease assignment algorithm.
     * When KCL detects higher variance in CPU utilization among workers, it proactively reassigns leases from over-utilized workers to under-utilized workers for even load balancing.
 This ensures even CPU utilization across workers and removes the need to over-provision the stream processing compute hosts.